Schedule Today:

-Unfortunately when an individual dies, even with detailed estate plans and wills, complications can arise.
-Complications could threaten the assets the beneficiaries are set to inherit or result in loved ones missing out on their inheritance completely.
-This could be down to a last-minute fraudulent change to a will, excessive creditor claim to the estate, or a mismanagement of funds from the executor.
+Unfortunately, when an individual dies, even with detailed estate plans and wills, complications can arise.
+Complications could threaten the assets the beneficiaries are set to inherit, or they could result in loved ones missing out on their inheritance completely.
+This could be down to a last-minute fraudulent change to a will, excessive creditor claims against the estate, or a mismanagement of funds by the executor.
 Regardless of the reason, a lawsuit may be the best option for you to ensure your loved one's wishes are properly honored and that you receive the settlement you deserve.

 Although contesting any part of probate may feel like a daunting task, it is essential that you do not delay if you have a concern regarding the division of an estate.
 The time allowance to begin litigation to contest probate is small in Florida, and delays may risk you losing the right to contest.

-Miami Family Law Group, PLLC's probate lawyers successfully represent clients across Coral Gables, FL, in complicated probate litigation cases.
-Our attorneys have been practicing law for over 20 years and are highly experienced in navigating the complexities of probate law.
-We understand the impact that the outcome of probate can have on our client's lives, and we will use our extensive knowledge to secure a successful outcome for you and your family.
+At Miami Family Law Group, PLLC, our probate lawyers successfully represent clients across Coral Gables, FL in complicated probate litigation cases.
+Our attorneys have been practicing law for over 20 years, and we are highly experienced in navigating the complexities of probate law.
+We understand the impact that the outcome of probate can have on our clients' lives, and we will use our extensive knowledge to secure a successful outcome for you and your family.

-If you have any concerns over the probate process and your inheritance, contact a Coral Gables probate litigation lawyer today at 305-916-4053.
+If you have any concerns about the probate process and your inheritance, contact a Coral Gables probate litigation lawyer today at 305-520-7874.

 What Is Probate?

-During probate, an executor or personal representative is appointed to manage the probate process and ensure that the estate is handed over to the beneficiaries, in line with the Florida Probate Code.
-The process includes paying a descendant's valid outstanding debts, gathering and creating an account of assets, paying taxes, and distributing assets in accordance with the descendant's will.
+During probate, an executor or personal representative is appointed to manage the probate process and ensure that the estate is handed over to the beneficiaries in line with the Florida Probate Code.
+The process includes paying a decedent's valid outstanding debts, gathering and creating an account of assets, paying taxes, and distributing assets in accordance with the decedent's will.
 Throughout probate, the personal representative has a responsibility to prioritize the best interests of the beneficiaries.

 The probate process can be complicated, as assets are divided among all that have a claim to the estate, including creditors and heirs, and conflict can arise.
 Beneficiaries, trustees, or an interested party can file probate litigation to contest any element of the division of the estate.